 The Thursday night opening session will be a story of success as our keynote speaker, Denna Lambert, shares her personal journey of boldness, strength, and the power of working together to reach goals.
-Denna, a lifelong user of APH products, holds degrees from The University of Arkansas and The George Washington University, where she earned a Masters of Public Administration degree.
-She is a Program Manager with NASA’s Goddard Space Flight Center where she coordinates the Center’s efforts in developing and launching their Information and Collaboration Center (GIC2), with a mission to encourage and facilitate collaboration for the country’s largest collection of research earth and space scientists.
-Her subject matter expertise includes disability law, special education policy, STEM recruitment, and program compliance with federal laws, and she spearheaded many of GSFC’s Diversity and Inclusion initiatives.
+Lambert, a lifelong user of APH products, holds degrees from the University of Arkansas and the George Washington University.
+She is a Program Manager with NASA’s Goddard Space Flight Center, Greenbelt, MD, where she coordinates the Center’s efforts in developing the Information and Collaboration Center (GIC2).
+Lambert’s subject matter expertise includes disability law, special education policy, STEM recruitment, and program compliance with federal laws.
+She has spearheaded many of GSFC’s Diversity and Inclusion initiatives.

-Beat the Ironmen – Make Your Reservations NOW!
+Be Strong: Beat the Ironmen to the Hotel! – Make Your Room Reservations NOW!

 Reservations for rooms at the Hyatt Regency in downtown Louisville are now available for the APH Annual Meeting.
 Rooms are $150 per night for a single or double room, and $175 per night for a triple or quad room.
-We are sharing the hotel with the Louisville Ironman competition once again, so make your reservations early!
-APH rates are available from October 1 – October 12.
+Once again this year, we are sharing the hotel with the Louisville Ironman competition, so make your reservations early!
+APH rates are available from October 1–October 12.